Prof. Development

 Culture and Christianity

-God’s glory and nature can be expressed through indigenous cultures.
-My role is to guide educators in identifying God’s nature within Australian Aboriginal culture, and to create educational activities and programs that promote it within a spiritually-safe and culturally-safe context.
+God’s glory and nature can be beautifully expressed through Indigenous cultures.
+My role is to guide educators in recognising and honouring God’s through an indigenous perspective, and to develop educational activities and programs that promote these values in both spiritually-safe and culturally-safe contexts.

 Reconciliation